cosmos/sdk-tutorials/academy/golang-intro/1_install.md

 $ go build
 ```

 If all goes well, `go` builds the executable.
-Go only prints errors, so you should not see any output nor another command prompt unless something goes wrong.
+Go only prints errors, so you should not see any output or another command prompt unless something goes wrong.

 Now test your program: